Sergey Karayev

 Charles Frye, Sergey Karayev, Josh Tobin

-We hosted three weekend bootcamps in Berkeley, then taught the course as a UW Professional Master's Program course, a UC Brekeley undergrad course, and an online course open to all.
+We hosted three weekend bootcamps in Berkeley, then taught the course as a University of Washington MS course, a UC Berkeley undergrad course, and an online course open to all.

 Sergey Karayev, Josh Tobin, Charles Frye, Pieter Abbeel